cyrichardson/docs-cloud-keep/api-docs/api-reference.rst

 response examples.

 ..  note::
     This document refers to version "v1" of the API.
-This means that you should use "v1" in the examples
-    where you see {version}.
+When you submit a request to the
+    |apiservice|, append the version number to the API endpoint in the URI, for example
+    ``$ENDPOINT/v1/containers/{containerID}/consumers``.
+In the examples, replace any
+    *{version}* place holder values with ``v1``.